FAQ about nodes and node pools

 Free nodes exist in clusters created before the node pool feature was released.
 If you no longer need free nodes, you can release the Elastic Compute Service (ECS) instances that are used to deploy the nodes.
 If you want to retain free nodes, we recommend that you add them to node pools.
 This way, you can manage the nodes in groups.

-You can create and scale out a node pool, remove free nodes, and then add the corresponding ECS instances to the node pool.
+You can create and scale out a node pool, remove and add the free nodes to the node pool.
 For more information, see Add free nodes to a node pool.

 How do I use preemptible instances in a node pool?

-You can use preemptible instances when you create a node pool.
-You can also use preemptible in a node pool by using the spot-instance-advisor command-line tool.
+You can create a node pool or run the spot-instance-advisor command to create preemptible instances.
 For more information, see Best practices for preemptible instance-based node pools.

 How do I adjust the maximum number of pods that can be used when the number of pods reaches the upper limit?